InvGate Service Management tutorials

 How do WhatsApp messages become trackable tickets?

-When someone sends a message to your WhatsApp Business number, the integration receives it through the WhatsApp API and forwards it to the help desk.
-A ticket is created, the sender’s details are added, and the conversation is attached to the same record as it continues.
+When someone sends a message to your WhatsApp Business number, the integration receives it through the WhatsApp API and forwards it to the help desk, where a ticket is created with the sender’s details.

 What are the core features of a WhatsApp ticketing system?